YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Why should a hair transplant plan from photos alone stay provisional?

 A hair transplant plan from photos alone should stay provisional because surgery uses a limited resource.
 Donor hair does not behave like a product that can simply be replaced if the first plan is wrong.
-Once grafts are removed, they are no longer available in the donor area.
+Once grafts are removed, they are spent from the patient’s lifetime graft supply.
 Once a hairline is placed too low, repair can be difficult.
 Once too many grafts are used in one direction, future planning becomes smaller.

-This is why I do not like treating a remote graft estimate as a promise.
+A remote graft estimate should not be treated as a promise.
 It may be a reasonable early estimate, but it is still an estimate.
-The final plan should depend on donor quality, safe extraction limits, recipient area size, hair shaft thickness, hair loss stability, and the patient’s long term needs.
+The final plan should depend on donor quality, safe extraction limits, recipient area size, hair shaft thickness, hair loss stability, and the patient’s long-term needs.

 Patients often ask why one clinic says one number and another clinic says something very different.
-The answer is not always that one clinic is honest and the other is dishonest.
+The answer is not always that one clinic is right and the other is wrong.
 Sometimes they are simply using different assumptions.
 One clinic may plan only the hairline.
 Another may include the mid scalp.
 Another may try to cover the crown.
 Another may be selling a large package.
-This is why I wrote separately about why graft numbers differ between clinics.
+The article on why graft numbers differ between clinics explains this comparison in more detail.

 From photos, it is easy to say a number that sounds confident.
 It is harder to explain why the number may need to change after examination.
-But that honesty protects the patient.
+But that clarity protects the patient.

-If I estimate a range remotely, I still want the patient to understand that the range must be confirmed before surgery.
+If I estimate a range remotely, the patient still needs to understand that the range must be confirmed before surgery.
 Certainty should come from evaluation, not from sales pressure.

 Why can graft numbers from photos be misleading?

 Graft numbers look precise, so patients naturally trust them.
-A clinic may say 2,500 grafts, 3,500 grafts, or 4,500 grafts, and the patient feels he has received a serious medical plan.
+A clinic may say 2,500 grafts, 3,500 grafts, or 4,500 grafts, and the patient feels they have received a serious medical plan.
 But a number without reasoning is not enough.

 The right graft number depends on the size of the area, the desired density, the hairline design, the crown pattern, donor strength, hair caliber, and the need to protect grafts for later years.
 If these details are not discussed, the number may be more of a sales figure than a surgical plan.

-When I calculate graft numbers, I am not only asking how many grafts can be placed.
-I am asking how many grafts should be used.
-That difference is important.
+Calculating graft numbers is not only about how many grafts can be placed.
+It is about how many grafts should be used.
+That difference changes the whole plan.

 More grafts can sometimes improve coverage, but more grafts can also create unnecessary trauma, donor thinning, poor future options, or an unnatural design if the plan is not disciplined.